-in three ways.
+Our starting point is the high-resolution dynamic spatial model of the world economy with trade and migration frictions of Desmet et al. (2018).
+To assess the economic impact of climate change, we extend this model in three ways.
 First, we allow for multiple sectors.
-To be precise, the economy consists of I sectors, indexed by i = 1, 2, ..., I, with each sector producing a continuum of goods $\omega \in [0, 1]$.
+To be precise, the economy consists of I sectors, indexed by i = 1, 2, ..., I, with each sector producing a continuum of goods $\omega \in [0, 1]$ .
 Agents' utility is CES across goods within each sector and Cobb-Douglas across sectors.
 Labor is freely mobile across sectors.
 Second, at each location, sectoral productivity levels depend on the location's temperature.
-Third, each sector uses energy to produce.
-Energy is freely tradable and is supplied by a resource extraction sector that operates under decreasing returns.
-Energy use contributes to CO_2 emissions, and hence to the atmospheric stock of carbon, which affects temperature at every location.
-As a result, economic activity depends on temperature, and temperature depends on economic activity.
+Third, each sector that operates under decreasing returns.
+Energy use contributes to $CO_2$ emissions, and hence to the atmospheric stock of carbon, which affects temperature at every location.
+As a result, economic activity depends on temperature and temperature depends on economic activity.
 We now proceed to describing the model in further detail.
 Inevitably, part of the description draws on Desmet et al. (2018).

-2.1 Model Setup
+2.1.
+Model setup